TheF1rstPancake/Kvasir/docs/middleware.rst

     - *error*:  a technical description of the error
     - *error_message*: the error message that is displayed to the end user

 When Kvasir receives a package, it first checks to see if the "error" field is present in the response.
-If that field is present, then it will send the error to the front end and let it display it to the end user.
+If that field is present, then it will send the error to the front-end and let it display it to the end user.
 It uses whatever string you place in "error_message".

 The reason that Kvasir doesn't try and standardize the error messages is because depending on how you build you middleware, there could be a number of places where an error could occur.
 If searching for an access_token takes you across three different tables, then you may want to let the end user know which table caused the error.